MAX (group): The beginning

 MAX started off as just a project that was never meant to take off.
 The group's concept was simple.
 They were presented as a singing and dancing pop group who performed catchy dance music.
 In 1995, they released their first single to very little success.
 Their second single was released to the same fate.
 The group continued to perform with Namie Amuro under the name, Super Monkey's, until the group officially disbanded in the summer of that year.
 Even though the Super Monkey's were over, MAX performed as dancers for Namie Amuro throughout the early stages of her solo career until March 1996.
-The foursome's dual identity as SuperMonkeys and MAX is captured in the video, Amuro Namie First Anniversary Live in Marine Stadium where they performed as Namie's backup singers and dancers, then Namie announces and congratulates them as MAX.
+The foursome's dual identity as SuperMonkeys and MAX is captured in the video, Amuro Namie First Anniversary Live at Marine Stadium where they performed as Namie's backup singers and dancers, then Namie announces and congratulates them as MAX.

 That month, the girls released their first movie, Ladie's MAX and their third single, "Tora Tora Tora", which debuted at #19 giving them their first hit and ending their days as glorified backup dancers.